 ED 72, in Section XVII, paragraph F, (p.
 15) says, "administrative investigations shall include an effort to determine whether employee actions or failures to act contributed to the abuse."
-The investigator who was interviewed said that any investigation they would do would include determining if staff neglect was a part of the reason the incident happened.
+The investigator who was interviewed confirmed this.

 A final analysis of the evidence indicates that the facility is in substantial compliance with this provision.